valbok/HEngine/README.md

 It is an attempt to solve Hamming distance range query problem in a large scale set.

-As you can see in an following example, to compute hammind distance and fetch matched items from set of 752420 it takes around 0.04 sec when lanear searching takes 1.1 sec.
+As you can see in an following example, to compute hammind distance and fetch matched items from set of 752420 values takes around 0.04 sec when lanear searching takes not less 1 sec.

     HEngine/tests$ ./query 7 "data/db/table.txt"
     Reading the dataset ........ done.
 752420 hashes